Cricket-Malan leads England to series win over South Africa

-June 25 Debutant Dawid Malan's hard-hitting 78 helped England to a 19-run victory over South Africa at Cardiff on Sunday to secure a 2-1 series win.
+June 25 (Reuters) - Debutant Dawid Malan's hard-hitting 78 helped England to a 19-run victory over South Africa at Cardiff on Sunday to secure a 2-1 series win.

 The 29-year-old left-hander Malan, who was born in London and brought up in South Africa, blasted 78 from 44 balls, including 12 fours and two sixes as England, whose captain Eoin Morgan was rested, made 181 for eight.